Customers

 • Name — the company name.
 The one field that's always required.

-• Industry — light categorization for filtering across customers.
+• Industry — light categorization for filtering.

 Where customers come from